leolabs/gatsby-source-spotify/README.md

 and a personal refresh token from Spotify.
 To do this, first [create a new Spotify App](https://developer.spotify.com/dashboard/applications).

+After you create it, click the "Edit Settings" button on the application dashboard and add `http://localhost:5071/spotify` to the "Redirect URIs" section and hit save.

 You can then run gatsby-source-spotify's integrated tool to log in using your Spotify account and to get your refresh token.